awpas50/ClickerGame/README.md

 # Summary
-1-year long C# Unity project.
+1-year long Unity project.

-Technique used: Binary Formatter, LeanTween API, URP Shader Graph.
+Technique used: Binary Formatter, Async, LeanTween API, URP Shader Graph

-Learnt: Writing post-release devlogs for users (players).
+Learnt: Writing step-to-step tutorials, writing post-release devlogs for users (players)

-## Step-to-step guide on how to save data (on PC/Mac/Linux/WebGL) using binary formatter
+## Step-to-step guide on saving data in a city building game (on PC/Mac/Linux/WebGL) using binary formatter
 Today's example will be saving multiple building positions in a city builder game.
-As building positions are stored as `Vector3`, but binary formatter cannot store Unity variables such as `GameObject`, `Transform`, `Vector3`, we need to convert it to non Unity specified variables (`int`, `float`, etc.).
+As building positions are stored as `Vector3`, but binary formatter cannot store Unity variables such as `GameObject`, `Transform`, `Vector3`, we need to convert it to non Unity-only variables (`int`, `float`, etc.).

 The scene will be reloaded to wipe any old data before new save data is read and loaded.